 School officials and the police department shall agree on guidelines for the selection of officers to serve as SROs.
-The ultimate selection process and appointment of the SRO is completed by the City of Groveport.
+The ultimate selection process and appointment of the SRO is completed by the City.

-SROs should meet three general criteria:
+SROs should meet the following general criteria:

 - 1) College or degree coursework SROs are in an educational atmosphere and will be instructing in elementary/ middle/ high school classes.
-To promote credibility in this area a college education and/or coursework is suggested though not mandated. - 2) Experience as a police officer and commitment to student well-being SROs must have a minimum of two years' experience as a patrol officer, be at least 21 years of age and have extensive experience with juvenile assignments.
+To promote credibility in this area, a college education and/or coursework is suggested though not mandated. - 2) Experience as a police officer and commitment to student well-being SROs should have a minimum of two years' experience as a patrol officer, be at least 21 years of age and have extensive experience with juvenile assignments.
 Experience working with youth and an interest in student success, juvenile justice, child and adolescent development and psychology, and creating a positive school climate are essential. - 3) Successful performance All candidates should have proven performance as reflected by prior performance evaluations.
 Candidates should be free of significant disciplinary action.

-C. Training Requirements
+C. SRO Training

-Prior to entering service as an SRO, officers shall complete a minimum of 40 hours of initial training that covers responsibilities and/or limitations of SROs, Ohio school laws, MOUs, child development, conflict resolution, developmentally informed de-escalation and crisis intervention techniques, working with youth in a school setting and integrating SROs into a positive school environment.
+SROs shall complete training as required by law, including but limited to R.C.
+3313.951(B).
+Prior to entering service as an SRO, officers shall complete a basic training program approved by the Ohio Peace Officer Training Commission.
+All SROs who are initially appointed on or after November 2, 2018, must complete an additional forty (40) hours of school resource officer training within one (1) year of appointment through an entity approved by the Ohio Peace Officer Training Commission.
 In addition, it is recommended that SROs receive additional training each year on topics such as trending school-based law enforcement topics, child development, adolescent psychology, trauma, conflict resolution, mental health and addiction, children with disabilities, juvenile and education law and policy, PBIS, and cultural competence.